-ΡΜ{2.5} 30 μg/m3
+PM2.5 Limit value 30 μg/m

-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5, Report No.: 936/21209919/A

 Standard VDI 4202, sheet 1 of June 2002 describes all "Minimum requirements for suitability tests of automatic ambient air measuring systems".
 General parameters for the related tests are given in Standard VDI 4203, sheet 1 "Testing of automatic measuring systems - General concepts" of October 2001 and furthermore specified in VDI 4203, sheet 3 "Testing of automatic measuring systems - Test procedures for point-related ambient air quality measuring systems of gaseous and particulate pollutants" of August 2004.
-The fulfilment of the requirements from VDI standards is mandatory in Germany.

-Since all reference values given in these standards are adapted for PM{10} we recommend applying the following reference values for $PM{2.5}$ measurement:
+Since all reference values given in these standards are adapted for $PM{10}$ we recommend applying the following reference values for $PM{2.5}$ measurement:

-PM {2.5}
+PM 2.5

 B 0 2 μg/m3

 B 1 25 μg/m3

 B 2 200 μg/m3

-Only for B_1 an adaption has been done on the level of the limit value for the annual mean.
+Only for $B_1$ an adaption has been done on the level of the limit value for the annual mean.